Paulkit/HKMap/README.md

 Notice:<p></p>
 1. Noncolored area is not in 18 distict (e.g. Hong Kong Disneyland) <p></p>
-2. Tung Ping Chau have offset problem, for more infomation please google it :) or check out <a href="https://paulkit.github.io/2019/01/05/google-map-offset/" target="_blank" >this post</a> (traditional chinese)
+2. Tung Ping Chau have offset problem, for more infomation please google it :)

 Highlight 18 districts in Hong Kong.
 <p></p>